calumgrant/logical/docs/worklist.md

 - Detecting negative recursion.
 - Which predicates do we run it on?
 Ideally we can do this globally in O(n).

+- Split off `Predicate` and `Table` into different classes, not inheritance?
+  - Can then change the table type to a non-recursive table if it's more efficient?

+- Use termcap library

 Work plan:
 5. Detect negative recursion.